Hiking in Montenegro: 11 Best Hikes For Different Seasons

 If budget allows, treat yourself to a stay in a new luxury hotel in the village outside Kotor – Blue Kotor Bay Premium Spa Resort.
 It is next to the trail and to the Bay of Kotor in a very secluded area.

-We found out about this beautiful hike by accident when were visiting Lovcen National Park.
+We found out about this beautiful hike by accident when visiting Lovcen National Park.

 There was something magical about this hike.
-Perhaps because we visited in fall when the forest looked very dreamlike or maybe the reason was in the number of vistas and spectacular views.
+Perhaps because we visited in the fall when the forest looked very dreamlike or maybe the reason was the number of vistas and spectacular views.

 Follow my guide to hiking in Lovcen National Park where I talk in detail about this hike and a few other beautiful trails.